Fireworks Over The Detroit River

 Crystal Motor Speedway | photo via @d3racing24d

 Head back to The Cascades to celebrate the end of summer!
-This is the highlight of Labor Day weekend and includes music, food, and fireworks from atop the falls.
-As of now, admission is the same as it is for the Fourth of July show.
+This is the highlight of Labor Day weekend and includes music, food and, and fireworks bursting above the falls.
+As of now, admission should be similar to that of the Fourth of July show.

 Fireworks At The Cascades - Jackson, Michigan - Fireworks Displays